 UE reporting of excessive consecutive data burst loss [19]: The UE reports the consecutive data burst loss when the number of consecutively lost data bursts exceeds a configured threshold, which allows the gNB to schedule more reliable uplink resources.

+Category 4: gNB scheduling [3]

 At this stage RAN2 should first discuss which direction in the categories above should be considered.

 Question 7: Which category(ies) of solutions listed above should RAN2 consider for avoiding intolerable consecutive errors?
 Please provide your rationale.